Dirac and Maxwell systems in split octonions: Introduction

-Eight-dimensional Euclidean space, in which ordinary octonions reside, possesses certain peculiarities, namely both vector and two chiral spinors are eight dimensional and there exists rotation invariant trilinear form in which vectors and chiral spinors act indistinguishably from one another.
-This property called triality \cite{Gamba, Dray} is usually formulated in terms of spin group automormphisms and symmetry of $D_4$ Dynkin diagram \cite{Cliff-1}.
+Eight-dimensional Euclidean space, in which ordinary octonions reside, possesses certain peculiarities, namely that the vector and the two chiral parts of the spinor are all eight-dimensional objects and there exists a rotation invariant trilinear form in which vectors and chiral spinors act indistinguishably from one another.
+This property, called triality \cite{Gamba,Dray}, is usually formulated in terms of spin group automorphisms and symmetry of $D_{4}$ Dynkin diagram \cite{Cliff-1}.

 Properties of spinors and vectors have been also discussed within the context of split octonions.
-Unlike ordinary octonions, the split algebra lacks the advantage of being a division algebra because it contains zero divisors.
-On the other hand (4+4)-space of the split octonions have Minkowskian subspaces, implying their structure contains light cone of special relativity. $SO(8)$ group describing rotational symmetry of the Euclidean space is replaced by its non-compact analog for (4+4)-space, namely $SO(4,4)$, in which Lorentz group $SO(1,3)$ is contained as a subgroup.
-This makes the split octonions interesting to study in the context of geometry in physics \cite{Gog-1, Gog-2, Go-Sa, Go-Gu}.
+Unlike ordinary octonions, the split algebra lacks the property of divisibility since it contains zero divisors.
+On the other hand (4+4)-space of the split octonions has Minkowskian subspaces.
+Hence $SO(8)$ group describing rotational symmetry of the Euclidean space is replaced by its noncompact analog for (4+4)-space, namely $SO(4,4)$, in which Lorentz groups $SO(1,3)$ and $SO(3,1)$ are contained multiple times as subgroups.
+This makes the split octonions interesting to study in the context of geometry in physics \cite{Gog-1,Gog-2,Go-Sa,Go-Gu}.